Why Do I Pee So Much at Night?

 Could it have anything to do with my heart?

-When your heart doesn’t pump the way it should, fluid builds up and generally you will notice this especially in your ankles.
+When your heart doesn’t pump the way it should, fluid builds up and generally you will notice this particularly around your ankles.

 When you lie down, your body flushes out the extra fluid and that fills your bladder and wakes you up.